sean-johnston/altair-panel/README.md

 ## Resizing The Window

 Since some computer screens can be set to a resolution that makes the application to small to read.
 There is an option to make the window bigger.
-By selecting from the dropdown, you can zoom between different scales.
+By resizing the window horizontally, the window will resize proportionally to a bigger or smaller size.

 ## Changing The Behavior Of Backspace Key